Professor Lesley Yellowlees

-Currently Vice-Principal and Head of the College of Science and Engineering at the University of Edinburgh.
+Vice-Principal and Head of the College of Science and Engineering, Professor Lesley Yellowlees talks indecision, women in science and why she is the University of Edinburgh through and through.

 I always enjoyed chemistry, physics and maths at school and, being a lot more indecisive then than I am today, decided to study chemical physics at university.
 The Edinburgh University curriculum was flexible enough for me to keep my options open in all three areas until the end of second year and so I came to Edinburgh unsure of what subject I would settle on but sure that I wanted to go to university and study science.
 In the end, I stuck with my original choice and graduated in chemical physics in 1975 – the only girl in my year.

 In my first year, the miners went on strike, which resulted in intermittent electricity.
 Lectures could no longer take place in the Appleton Tower lecture theatres and all lifts were out of action.
 Lectures were held instead in the top floor labs in AT and I would arrive at my 9 o'clock lectures exhausted and out of breath.
 We had to pay a chemistry lab deposit at the beginning of each session.
 I can well remember the cheer that went up when a fellow student on checking their glassware dropped their drawer of pipettes, flasks and measuring cylinders and broke the lot.